 Take a baking sheet that will fit in the freezer and line it with parchment paper or wax paper.
 If you have a nonstick tray, that'll work just fine on its own.

-Spread the rhubarb slices out on the baking sheet so that they're not overcrowded.
+Spread the rhubarb slices out on the baking sheet so that they’re not overcrowded and piling up on top of each other.
 Then put the tray in the freezer for up to a couple of hours, or until the rhubarb is frozen solid.

 This is a neat trick to get the rhubarb to freeze without clumping together in one big mess that you'll struggle to separate down the road.